paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/toulouse-carcassonne-cathare-albi-auch.md

 We will conclude our day admiring a beautifull sunset from the top of the castle and drive back to Carcassonne.
 Dinner and night in Carcassonne.

 ### Day 5: Albi  ( UNESCO)
+Albi, an important medieval Episcopal city, graced by an impressive fortress-like cathedral.
-After breakfast, we will drive to about an hour to visit Albi, Albi , a UNESCO World Heritage City, surnamed "The Red City", easily recognizable by it's impressive fortress-like cathedral.
-We will start visiting Sainte-Cécile. one of the most beautifull cathedral in southern part of France.
+After breakfast, we will drive to about an hour to visit Albi, listed UNESCO World Heritage City, surnamed "The Red City", easily recognizable by it's impressive fortress-like cathedral.
+Discover the historical quarter by strolling inside the  fascinating  old town and the narrow streets lined with red bricks old medieval houses, witness of the rich heritage of the city.
+Wander the Collegiate Saint Salvi, ......

+Options:
+For Foie Gras lovers, we will stop at Albi Foie Gras, a reputed small shop behind the Collegiate Saint Salvi..

+Next, go to visit the cathedrale Sainte-Cécile. one of the most beautifull cathedral in southern part of France.
 As wide as 133 meters long and 33 meters wide, it is the largest cathedral built on brick in the world.

-Browse the city by walk, wander the ancient streets , ....
+Built in the 8th century after the Albigeois crusade, it's a superb example of southern Gothic architecture with fully preserved Renaissance paintings and Last Judgment.
+Next to the cathedral, the Palais de la Berbie,.....

+Then, enjoy a short break along the Tarn River before lunch.

+After lunch in a delicious restaurant, we will visit the Cross the Tarn River on Pont-Vieux, which from the 11th century allowed the economic development of the city.
+We will enjoy a boat ride on the Tarn river and discover the city by boat.
+Then, free tim to stroll along the bank of the river.

 Dinner and night in Albi.

+Options:
+After lunch, we can take a short walk inside the town, to the Pont-Vieux and enjoy the city enlighted by night.

 ### Day 6: Sauveterre-de-Rouergue - Najac - Cordes-sur-Ciel
 After breakfast, we will proceed to the fortified towns of Albi.
-We will start with the village Sauveterre-de-Rouergue,
+We will start with the village Sauveterre-de-Rouergue, fortified city built in the 8th century and classified as one of the most beautifull village in France.
+From the beautifull arcade place in downtown,  stroll inside the town enjoy the beautifull facades of the the old half-timbered houses, the Saint Christopher and Saint-Vital fortified gates and the Gothic collegiate.

-After lunch, we will proceed to the medieval town of Najac, listed as one of the most beautifull village in France and wander the 13th century royal fortress, perched atop a rocky outcrop, stroll in the narrow cobbled streets lined with the picturesque old stones houses with slate roofs, discover it's Gothic church and it's beautifull fontains,  and relax a moment enjoying it's views on the peacefull valley of Aveyron.
+After a lunch, we will proceed to the medieval town of Najac, listed as one of the most beautifull village in France and wander the 13th century royal fortress, perched atop a rocky outcrop, stroll in the narrow cobbled streets lined with the picturesque old stones houses with slate roofs, discover it's Gothic church and it's beautifull fontains,  and relax a moment enjoying it's views on the peacefull valley of Aveyron.
 Lots of fine picture opportunities for old stones villages lovers!

 Then, proceed to picturesque medieval village of Cordes-sur-Ciel ( Cordes on sky, due to it's elevated position) , built in 1222 by the Count of Toulouse.
-Browse the village
+Browse the village.
+Voted "Favorite French Village in 2014", great writer Albert Camus said: "Browse Cordes-sur-Ciel  is to discover a fabulous art history book and embedded in the stone".

-Wander around the narrow laned and take a trip back to Middle Age.
+Stroll around the fascinating medieval city, Wander  the narrow laned and take a trip back to Middle Age.
 Admire the gothic mansion, visit the art galleries and artisan craft workshop to find locally made work art, ceramic and jewerly.
 We will eventually stop at some bakery and taste the local delicacy "Croquant aux Amandes",  famous crunchy cookie made with grilled almonds.
+From the top of the village, take some nice pictures and admire a nice overview over the valley.

 Late afternoon, we will drive back to Albi for our last night in the red city.
 Dinner and night in Albi.

-### Day 7: Castelnau-de-Montmiral - Penne - Bruniquel - Moissac ( Abbey UNESCO-listed Cloister)
+### Day 7: Castelnau-de-Montmiral - Penne - Bruniquel - Moissac ( Abbey UNESCO-listed )
 After breakfast, we will have another day around the fortified towns of Albi.
 We will start with Castelnau-de-Montmiral.
 Admire the well preserved arcade square, stroll inside the cobbled flowery streets and enjoy the beautiful brick-built timber-framed houses.

 We will next continue to Penne, a picturesque small medieval town dominated by the remains of it's castle.
 Enjoy the peacefull atmosphere of the village and take a wlak along the cobbled narrow streets lined with beautifull flowery old stone houses.